PacktPublishing/Mastering-Julia-Second-Edition/Code08/StatPlots/README.md

-# Contents for Visualization section : Plots API
+# Contents for Visualization section : StatsPlots

 #### The following files are present in this code directory.